International School of Beijing 北京顺义国际学校 Co-hosted with · 联合主办

 A two-minute film

 Filmed and edited by you.
-The story of what you built, why, and what broke along the way.
-Yours to share or keep.
+What you built, why, what broke.

 • iii.